realmagicgreen/magicgreenastro/src/content/techniques/building-with-bamboo.md

 sticky: # 'true' or empty
 show_in_home_slideshow: # 'true' or empty
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
-photography: # put here photographer name
+# photography:
 ---

 Bamboo, technically a grass, has been used in building for centuries due to its impressive strength.
 It offer twice the compressive strength of concrete and about the same strength-to-weight ratio of steel in tension.
 [1]

 Bamboo provides excellent carbon sequestration, seventeen times as much carbon as a typical tree forest.
 [1]

-{% assign name = '-03' %}
-{% include 'partials/image.html', name: 'name', caption: 'Bamboo Structure' %}
+{% assign name = '-03' %} {% include 'partials/image.html', name: 'name', caption: 'Bamboo Structure' %}

 Its leaves are a high-quality forage for livestock and its shoots are delicacy enjoyed by humans.
 Unlike trees that rarely grow back once cut, bamboo will continue to produce new shoots even after harvesting it.